genarominetto/dict_to_pattern/README.md

 ```
 #**Note:** Any tree structure is supported.
 Modules with an empty dict value are considered leaf modules.
 ###### Output
+**Output:** Generated file structure adhering to the Facade design pattern.
 ```
 FacadeProject
 ├── car